 "Learning how to read cases was like learning a new language, and nothing prepared me for law school more than reading complex Latin and Greek texts for four years,” Christine says.
 “And the research I conducted through the Manuscripts, Inscriptions, and Documents Club exposed me to fascinating issues relating to technology that inspired me to pursue a career in intellectual property and data privacy law."

 While at Holy Cross Dan Earley ’12 spent a semester in Rome and wrote a thesis for the College Honors Program titled "Homer's Brain: Cognitive Connections between Audiences and Singers of Homeric Epic."
-Dan is now enrolled at the Tufts University School of Medicine.
+Dan went on to earn an MD at the Tufts University School of Medicine.

 Greyson Ford ’16 double majored in classics and policy studies and wrote a capstone on the influences of Plato and Rousseau on democratic education in the United States.
 He is now working as a global business analyst at First Data in New York City, while also doing work as a volunteer tax preparer for underserved communities in Harlem.

 While at Holy Cross Eliza Gettel ’12 wrote a thesis on the use of archaeology for political propaganda in Greece in the 20th century.
 After graduation she traveled on a Fulbright Fellowship to the United Kingdom to study for a master’s in social archaeology at the University of Southampton.
-Eliza is now pursuing a Ph.D. in ancient history at Harvard University.
+After earning a Ph.D. in ancient history at Harvard University, Eliza took a position in the Department of History at Villanova University.

 "The engaging environment and high level of close-knit seminars in the Holy Cross classics department prepared me for the small and intense format of graduate seminars,” Eliza says.
 “More importantly, the openness and supportive atmosphere of the department encouraged me to think big about the ancient world and its lasting legacy in contemporary society — a skill that has proved itself incredibly useful both within scholarship and beyond."

 In 2017 Miranda Hernandez '13 earned her J.D. at the Northern Illinois University College of Law and was the Class of 2017 Speaker at commencement.
 In 2016-17 Miranda was the Director of Policy Initiative for the National Latina/o Law Student Association.
-She is now pursuing an M.B.A. at the Northern Illinois University College of Business.
-Read an interview with Miranda on the NIU website here.
+She went on to earn an M.B.A. at the Northern Illinois University College of Business (read an interview with Miranda on the NIU website here).
+In 2020 Miranda began work as legislative counsel in the office of U.S. Senator Tom Udall (New Mexico).

 Stephanie Lindeborg ’13 went on to earn a Master’s in Latin and the classical humanities at the University of Massachusetts at Boston.
 She is now teaching at Boston Latin Academy, while also working as a project manager for the Homer Multitext project.